Why do you need to learn SQL?

 SQL dates back almost 50 years to 1970 when Edgar Codd, a computer scientist working for IBM, wrote a paper describing a new system for organizing data in databases.
 By the end of the decade, several prototypes of Codd’s system had been built, and a query language — the Structured Query Language (SQL) — was born to interact with these databases.

-So why should someone who wants to get a job in data spend time learning this 'ancient' language?
-Why not spend all your time mastering Python/R, or focusing on 'sexier' data skills, like Deep Learning, Scala, and Spark?
+Why not spend all your time mastering Python/R, or focusing on ‘sexier’ data skills, like Deep Learning, Scala, and Spark?

 While knowing the fundamentals of a more general-purpose language like Python or R is critical, ignoring SQL will make it much harder to get a job in data.
 Here are three key reasons why: